tzPyAl/ZAVRSNI-pyplants/README.md

 - search is posible by keyword in common_name key
 - not key sensitive
 - responsive result of first filter match
+- you can see full plants scrap in UI, it will just pretty print last scrapped json file

 ### Profil ✅